l00sy4/l00sy4.github.io/_posts/2023-12-22-COM Hijacking.md

 >   This registry contains the full path to a COM server application.
 This means that we can specify the path to an executable which we want executed

-Now we will be able to see every process activity that meets this critera.
-To speed things up, we can open random applications (like Access, Outlook and so on).
-We should look for an object that is not referenced very frequently, as executing the payload every second is not a good idea.
+Now we will be able to see any process activity that meets these criteria.
+To speed things up, we can open random applications (such as Access, Outlook and so on).
+We should look for an object that is not referenced very often, as executing the payload every second is not a good idea.

 > OPSEC WARNING: EDR solutions have rules that can detect this technique.
 For [example](https://www.elastic.co/guide/en/security/8.11/component-object-model-hijacking.html)
 {: .prompt-warning }